Zhangxf-ccnu/DiffNetFDR/README.txt

 Simply run the one of diffential analysis methods on your favorite datasets.
 For example, out = DiffNet.FDR(X, group, alpha = 0.2, test.type = "pcor", parallel = F, nCpus = 1)

-For detialed usages, please refer to DiffNetFDR-manual.pdf.
+For detialed usages, please refer to "DiffNetFDR-manual.pdf".
+For more examples about simulation studies, please refer to the "simulation" subdirectory.
-For more examples, please refer to DiffNetDFR-demo.R
+For more examples about real data application, please refer to the "application" subdirectory.

 Please do not hesitate to contact Dr. Xiao-Fei Zhang at zhangxf@mail.ccnu.edu.cn to seek any clarifications regarding any contents or operation of the archive.